cr122/Online-shopping-store/README.md

 The Registration page allows new users to create an account by entering a username and password.
 The straightforward layout ensures that the registration process is quick and user-friendly, making it easy for newcomers to join the Trimble Store community.

-## Technologies Used ⚙️

-- **Next.js & React**: For building a dynamic and responsive user interface.
-- **Node.js & Express**: Server-side framework for backend functionality.
-- **MongoDB**: NoSQL database for efficient and scalable data storage.
-- **Tailwind CSS**: For a sleek, modern, and responsive design.
-- **JWT Authentication**: Ensures secure access to user accounts and data protection.
-- **Bootstrap**: For additional styling and UI components.
-- **SWR (Stale-While-Revalidate)**: To handle data fetching and caching strategies.
-- **Jotai**: State management for managing UI and application state seamlessly.

-These technologies work together to create a robust, secure, and efficient e-commerce platform that enhances the user experience while maintaining high performance and reliability.

 Explore the Trimble Store and discover a world where every product is just a click away!